roverwing/RoverWingHardware/docs/top/features.rst

 .. warning::

-   If when using  RoverWing top, do not connect NeoPixels to the NeoPixel port of the RoverWing board itself --- instead, use the port on the top.
+   When using  RoverWing top, do not connect NeoPixels to the NeoPixel port of the RoverWing board itself --- instead, use the port on the top.

 * A small **prototyping area**, providing connections for all the pins of